 The Foundation for Australian Literary Studies collects the personal information necessary to process a nomination and administer the Colin Roderick Award.
-We will only use the personal information from the online application form for the purpose for which is has been provided and for directly related purposes such as contacting the applicant, and to promote the shortlisted and winning nominations.
-We will not disclose the personal information withou consent of the individual to who the information relates, except for purposes directly related to administering this award.
+We will only use the personal information from the online application form for the purpose for which it has been provided and for directly related purposes such as contacting the applicant and to promote the shortlisted and winning nominations.
+We will not disclose the personal information without the consent of the individual to who the information relates, except for purposes directly related to administering this award.

 The Colin Roderick Award is presented for the best book published each year in Australia, dealing with any aspect of Australian life.
 Publications entered for the Award may be in any field of Australian writing, whether verse or prose.
 It is essential that the works be published in Australia (they may be printed elsewhere) and deal with an aspect of Australian life.